okkale/yaatrasarthi/DEPLOYMENT.md

 2. Navigate to "Environment variables"
 3. Add a new variable with key `VITE_API_URL` and value as your backend URL
 4. Redeploy your site for the changes to take effect

+## Troubleshooting Database Issues

+If you're still experiencing database connection issues:

+1. Verify your MongoDB Atlas connection string is correct
+2. Ensure your MongoDB Atlas cluster has IP whitelist entries for your backend service:
+   - For Render: Add `0.0.0.0/0` to the IP whitelist
+   - For Heroku: Add `0.0.0.0/0` to the IP whitelist
+3. Check that your database credentials are correct
+4. Verify that the collections exist in your database:
+   - `app_users` for user data
+   - `app_monuments` for monument data
+   - `app_bookings` for booking data
+5. Check the backend logs for any MongoDB connection errors
+6. Ensure the database initialization is working correctly by checking the logs for messages about data initialization

 ## Environment Variables